GoogleCloudPlatform/cloud-hackathons/hacks/sap-ai/README.md

 This hack is structured into three main challenges, each building on the previous one, guiding you from data preparation to advanced agentic workflows.

-* **Challenge 1: Preparing Your Data Feast in BigQuery**
+- Challenge 1: Preparing Your Data Feast in BigQuery
-    * Lay the groundwork by integrating your SAP, Salesforce, and public data into a unified BigQuery dataset.
-* **Challenge 2: Quick No-Code Agentic Applications on Google Cloud using Agentspace**
+- Challenge 2: Quick No-Code Agentic Applications on Google Cloud using Agentspace
-    * Build interactive, conversational AI applications on top of your integrated data with minimal coding.
-* **Challenge 3: Diving Deeper - Collaborative Agents with Google ADK**
+- Challenge 3: Diving Deeper - Collaborative Agents with Google ADK
-    * Design, implement, and deploy a team of AI agents to automate a multi-step SAP business process.

 ## Prerequisites

 To make the most of this hack, ensure you have the following: